 4. GR20 Hiking Trail

-Late afternoon on the GR 20 hiking trail near Asco (Corsica).
+GR 20 hiking trail near Asco, Corsica.

-Late afternoon on the GR 20 hiking trail near Asco (Corsica).
+GR 20 hiking trail near Asco, Corsica.

 The GR20 is one of Europe’s most famous hiking trails, crossing Corsica from north to south.
 It’s a challenging route that takes you through diverse landscapes, including mountains, forests, and lakes.